codemechanic/oscar-sysex-grammar/README.md

 * Improve definition of the Sequence Data Block

-## Thanks
+## Special Thanks
+* Bob Grieb for his work on the new operatinge system firmware and MIDI daughterboard
-Special thanks to Jeff Pinchbeck for providing the OSCar factory sysex and patch name files.
+* Jeff Pinchbeck for supplying the OSCar factory sysex and patch name files
+* Members of the OSCar Synth Owners mailing list for feedback feature enhancements and testing